 This section is for vehicles equipped with a full range shifter.
-Refer to Allison 2100 section for additional functions with this transmission.

 A full range shifter will have one reverse gear, 3 or 4 selectable forward gear ranges, and Overdrive on some transmissions.
 It will also have a Park and/or Neutral position.
 The actual type of shifter will vary depending on the vehicle configuration.